Richardaeld/Fat_Racoon_Kitchen/README.md

     + Copy string provided.
     + Paste string in env.py as the "MONGO_URI" value.
     + Update the pasted string with the DBname and password by replacing <DBname> and <password> (replace angled brackets as well).
++ Update missing information in Heroku and GitPod

 ### Create the Appropriate Collections
 + Blank:
     + This is where the dictionary base for both new users and new recipes is stored